Charles McClendon

 Charles Youmans McClendon (October 17, 1923 – December 6, 2001), also known as "Cholly Mac", was an American college football player and coach.
 He served as the head football coach at Louisiana State University (LSU) from 1962 to 1979, compiling a record of 137–59–7.
 McClendon was inducted into the College Football Hall of Fame as a coach in 1986.

 Early years

 McClendon was born on October 17, 1923, in Lewisville, Arkansas.
-He played college football under Bear Bryant at the University of Kentucky.
+He played college football at Southern Arkansas and then under Bear Bryant at the University of Kentucky.

 Coaching career

 McClendon's first coaching job was as an assistant at Vanderbilt University in 1952.
 In 1953, he came to LSU as an assistant under head coach Gaynell Tinsley.
 He was retained as an assistant when Paul Dietzel took over the team in 1955.
 In 1958, McClendon helped Dietzel coach LSU to its first recognized national championship.
 At the end of the 1961 season, Dietzel left for Army and picked McClendon to be his successor.

 During his first 12 years (1962–1973), McClendon coached the Tigers to nine appearances in the final AP Poll, with an average rank of 9.22.
 During this time, LSU's record was 97–32–5 (.724 winning percentage) and LSU went to two Sugar Bowls (1965 and 1968), two Cotton Bowl Classics (1963 and 1966), and two Orange Bowls (1971 and 1974).
 LSU won nine games in five consecutive seasons from 1969 to 1973, but during that stretch won only one Southeastern Conference championship (1970) and one bowl game in four visits, the 1971 Sun Bowl versus Iowa State.

 In 1964, LSU defeated arch-rival Ole Miss 10-9 through an unexpected two-point conversion attempt.
 At first McClendon did not realize his team had made the conversion until he heard the roar of the Tigers' fans.

 In 1969, LSU was 9–1 and ranked fifth at the end of the regular season, but when the Cotton Bowl Classic denied the Tigers a match-up with top-ranked and undefeated Texas, LSU refused invitations by the Bluebonnet Bowl and Liberty Bowl, instead opting to stay home.
 Tiger fans suspected the culprit for the Cotton Bowl Classic snub was the decision by Notre Dame to lift its self-imposed bowl ban and participate in post-season play for the first time since 1925.
 When the Irish opted to return to the bowl scene, the Cotton Bowl Classic snapped up Notre Dame.
 The seething antipathy between LSU and Notre Dame boiled over into a two-year series between the schools in 1970 and 1971, in which the home team won each game, Notre Dame in 1970 and LSU in 1971.